 My roommate used to ask his girlfriend to send a photo every time she said she was out.
 They were in a long-distance relationship.

-Every time when she was out of her house he wanted a photo of proof.
-For a few months, she kept sending photos, but after than she stopped.
+Every time when she was out of her house, he wanted a photo of proof.
+For a few months, she kept sending photos, but after that, she stopped.

 She started thinking that he doesn’t trust me.

 He started thinking that she is with someone else.

 When you are in a long-distance relationship, you start becoming more concerned.